 - Barbican Weekender – UK

 Projection mapping techniques are used by commercial brands in advertising, product launches, VIP events, AGMs and at parties.
 Guildhall School’s close working relationship with professional organisations, for example the Barbican Centre, allows us to collaborate in providing high-quality services for companies holding events and conferences.
-Students will experience working in a variety of commercial settings, from small to large-scale projects, through these opportunities.
+Through these opportunities students will experience working in a variety of commercial settings, from small to large-scale projects.